 Was ist dein Projekt?
 Wenn du uns darüber erzählen möchtest, rufen wir dich zurück!

-In the field of software development there are extremely many job titles.
-EXWE brings light into the darkness and asks the question: What does a ...
+In the field of IT there are extremely many job titles.
+We at EXWE bring light into the darkness and introduce you to professions in IT and software development